July 6-10, 2015

 - To expose middle school students to a college experience

 The STEM in the City Summer Camp Team

-STEM in the City is run by an outstanding team of education professionals from Wheelock College, led by Dr. Ellen Faszewski, Wheelock College professor of biology and co-chair of the Math and Science Department.
-The team also includes college student counselors, as well as Wheelock staff and faculty.
+STEM in the City is run by an outstanding team of education professionals from Wheelock College, led by Dr. Ellen Faszewski, Wheelock College professor of biology and co-chair of the Mathematics & Science Department.

 Register Now for Summer Camp 2015

 Registration has reached capacity.
 If you wish to be placed onto a waiting list, please email Cara Dembkoski at firstname.lastname@example.org.

 The cost for STEM in the City is $400, which includes lunch and a snack each day.